 Finally, I realized there was nothing a customer could do, but change providers.
 The only way to affect the company is to vote with your wallet and take your money to a company that’s not going to make you a criminal.

 EIG, and all of their puppets like Site5, Arvixe, Bluehost, HostGator, etc are volatile and non-reliable hosting providers.
 Please pick someone else.

 A short (and a bit out-of-date version of everything above):

 I have since changed hosting providers.
 Here’s to hoping my next provider will NOT be acquired by EIG anytime soon.

-After all is said and done, I hope Ben Welch-Bolen – the founder and former CEO of Site5 – is still able to sleep his nights well after knowing, which company he sold Site5 to.
-The wish to make an eventual exit is understandable, but after all is said and done, I’m wondering if there actually were no better options than EIG… Not only for the customers, but also for the poor old support staff that were handed the pink slip.
-Most of their some 70 people were apparently let go, after EIG transferred the support to their “support team”.
+After all, is said and done, I hope Ben Welch-Bolen – the founder and former CEO of Site5 – doesn’t get too sad about the trainwreck Site5 has become.
+The wish to make an eventual exit is understandable, but after all, is said and done, I’m wondering if there actually were no better options than EIG… Not only for the customers but also for the poor old support staff that was handed the pink slip.
+Most of their some 70 people were apparently let go after EIG transferred the support to their “support team”.

 While I’m luckily not an EIG customer anymore, I still follow their uptime through the uptime robot.
 And it doesn’t look TOO bad – unlike when I was a customer (occasionally an uptime of <90%), they’re nowadays (March 2019) able to do well over 99%.